Formula Feeding Your Baby

 • Organic formula is not necessary.
 Parents may choose it for personal reasons.

-• Formula with “partially broken down” proteins is not needed by most infants, but may be recommended by a health care provider for some medical conditions.
+• Formula with “partially broken down” proteins is not needed by most infants but may be recommended by a health-care provider for some medical conditions.

-• When buying formula check the expiry date on the package.
-This is usually printed on the top, bottom or sides of the container.
-Do no use formula that is expired.
+• When buying formula, check the expiry date on the package.
+Do not use formula that is expired.

 • Never buy formula if the container is damaged, dented, unlabelled or bulging.

-• Formula fed babies need to stay on infant formula until they are 9-12 months of age.
-“Follow-up” formula is NOT needed.
+• Formula-fed babies need to stay on infant formula until they are nine to 12 months of age.
+“Follow-up” formula is not needed.

-Hot parent tip: All breastfed and formula fed babies need a vitamin D supplement.
+All breastfed/chestfed and formula-fed babies need a vitamin D supplement

 Do not use…

-• Homemade formula
+• homemade formula

-• Cow or goat milk
+• cow’s milk or goat’s milk

-• Plant-based beverages made from almonds, cashews, soy, rice or other plants.
-Soy-based infant formulas are recommended for babies with some medical conditions.
-Some parents may decide to use soy formulas for personal, cultural or religious reasons.
+Note: Soy-based infant formulas are recommended for babies with some medical conditions, and some parents may decide to use soy formulas for personal, cultural or religious reasons.
+Discuss this with your health-care provider.

 There are three types of infant formula

 • Ready-to-use – It really is ready to use.
 You do not need to add anything to it.
-This type is generally the most expensive
+This type is generally the most expensive.

 • Concentrated liquid – You need to add sterile water according to the directions on the package.
 This type is also more expensive.

 • Powder – This is the least expensive type of formula.
 Unlike the others, powdered formula is not sterile.
-It is not recommended for babies who :
+It is not recommended for babies who:

-• are born premature(<37 weeks gestation) and are under two months of age
+• are born premature (less than 37 weeks gestation) and are under two months of age

-• are born with a low birth weight (<2500g) and are under two months of age
+• are born with a low birth weight (under 2.5 kilograms) and are under two months of age

 • have a weakened immune system